EmryMcGill/expressonotes/README.md

-todo:
-- somehow after updating
+TODO:
-- update logo to menas logo
+- deploy to VPS